apple1417/bl2.parts/_data/readme.md

 `definitions` | An array of definitions.
 Note that there is generally also a part slot called `definitions`, but it contains the bonuses the definitions give, while this one contains what they defines.
 `grade_overrides` | A mapping of grade slot names to custom data which overwrites looking up the attribute in the definition.
 `meshes` | A mapping of mesh names to their display names and images.
-`standard_definition_idx` | An index into the definitions array to use as the "standard defintiion", used when converting grade bonuses.
+`standard_definition_idx` | An index into the definitions array to use as the "standard definition", used when converting grade bonuses.

 ### Grade Override Entries
 ```yml